marcelrienks/Prosperity/docs/stakeholder-requirements.md

 - **Phase 2:** CSV import for bulk data
 - **Future:** API integration with brokers for automatic syncing

+### Transaction & Balance Management Philosophy
+- **Flexible Data Entry:** All transaction amounts, fees, and costs are optional fields
+- **Calculate with Available Data:** System calculates with whatever values are provided
+- **Fully Editable:** All holding values (quantity, price, fees, total invested) and cash balances remain editable after creation
+- **No Audit Trail:** Only current final values are stored, no historical change tracking
+- **Manual Adjustments:** Users can adjust any value at any time for dividends, interest, fees, or corrections

 ### Price Data Source
 - **Primary:** Google Finance API (real-time queries, no caching)
 - **Backup:** Manual price entry option